 Fact Checked

-Gastroenteritis involves infection of the intestines.
-The severity can range from minor stomach upset for 1-2 days with mild to severe diarrhea and vomiting for several days.
-Gastroenteritis can be triggered by bacteria, viruses and other microbes.
+Gastroenteritis is an infection of the intestines that causes inflammation of the stomach and bowels.
+The severity can range from a mild stomach upset lasting one or two days to severe diarrhea and vomiting that persists for several days.

 • Fever